XARAMBIT/Counter-Strike-Panorama-Backgrounds/README.md

 # Counter-Strike-Panorama-Backgrounds
-Please Enjoy these exotic animated replacement menu backgrounds for CSGO Panorama GUI
+Please Enjoy these exotic animated menu background replacements for CSGO Panorama GUI
 VAC Ban very unlikely but:
 # *** USE AT YOUR OWN RISK ***